 Most garments and household textiles have manufacturer's care labels with laundering instructions.
 Always follow care label directions when they are available.
-Pages 9 and 10 include drying instructions for most types of washables.
+Pages 8 and 9 include drying instructions for most types of washables.
 The chart below provides drying instructions for special-care washables.

 ITEMS DRYING INSTRUCTIONS Blankets and woolens Machine drying knitted woolens is not recommended.
 Block to shape when wet and allow to air dry.
 Line dry blankets in the shade on a breezy day over two lines.
 Pin edges together and straighten them.
 When partly dry, turn the blanket over, re-pin, and re-straighten.
 When dry, brush nap.
-Cotton, rayon, synthetic blankets Dry as recommended for permanent press fabrics on page 9.
-Electric blankets, If manufacturer recommends machine drying: electric sheets, woolen blankets, washable woolen Place one or two dry towels in the dryer and preheat 3-5 minutes on a high setting.
+Cotton, rayon, synthetic blankets Dry as recommended for permanent press fabrics on page 9. • Electric blankets, If manufacturer recommends machine drying: electric sheets, woolen blankets, washable woolen Place one or two dry towels in the dryer and preheat three to five minutes on a high setting.
 This will dry blankets faster and help avoid pilling. garments 2.
-Put blanket in dryer with warm towels.
-Set control for 20 minutes.
-3. Check after 10 minutes.
+Put blanket in dryer with warm towels. gaments Check after 10 minutes.
 Remove when still damp.
 Overdrying and long tumbling can cause shrinking and pilling.
 Place blanket on flat surface, or over two lines to finish drying.
 Gently stretch to original size and shape.
 When completely dry, brush gently to raise nap.
 Press binding with cool iron if needed.
-Curtains, slipcovers Remove drapery weights and hooks before laundering.
+Curtains, slipcovers • Draperies, Remove drapery weights and hooks before laundering.
 For slipcovers, replace while still slightly damp.
-They will dry to fit tightly.
-Draperies, Dry only a few minutes. slipcovers 1.
-Leave room in dryer for load to fluff.
+They will dry to fit tightly. slipcovers Dry only a few minutes.
+1. Leave room in dryer for load to fluff.
 2. Remove from dryer while slightly damp.
 Do not overdry.
 Diapers, baby clothes Wash and dry small items in a mesh bag or pillowcase for convenient handling.
 Remove diapers and cotton knit items while still slightly damp.
 They will feel softer, shrink less, and be easier to fold.
 Elastic items Remove from dryer while still slightly damp.
-Flame-retardant clothing Some items have been treated with a flame-retardant finish to improve their resistance to burning.
-Such items are clearly labeled.
-To retain flame-retardant qualities through continuous use and washing, clean and dry according to the manufacturer's instructions.